 As a prerequisite, at this stage the software only supports SQL Server (2012 upwards) and an instance to deploy the repository needs to be available.
+We are working to develop a version that only uses text files (JSON to be precise) as a data store so a RDBMS is no longer a requirement.

 - Install the client software.
 The latest version can be downloaded here (‘Setup.exe’).
 This is a simple install script that creates a start menu and desktop shortcut.